 Children’s Minnesota and Allina Health announced that the Midwest Fetal Care Center added open fetal surgery to its pioneering fetal care program.

 Twin to twin transfusion syndrome (TTTS) is a condition that occurs only in monochorionic pregnancies — ones in which two or more genetically identical babies (usually twins) share the same placenta.
-Although all identical twins share a placenta, TTTS develops in only about 10 to 15 percent of those pregnancies.
+Although all identical twins share a placenta, TTTS develops in about 10 to 15 percent of those pregnancies.
 The condition does not occur when the twins are non-identical (fraternal).
-When babies share a placenta they also share connecting blood vessels.
-Usually the blood flow is equally balanced between them, and the babies are able to grow and develop normally.